patternfly/patternfly-elements/elements/pfe-sass/README.md

     // 2.
 Use color property once, map to local var value :host(:not([priority]) {
       ::slotted(a) {
-         //color: blue; CSS compiler will print this for IE11
+         // color: blue; CSS compiler will print this for IE11
          color: var(--pfe-cta--Color, blue) !important;
       }
     }